Semantic image segmentation with Deep Learning

 In this post, we will analyze a very similar area known as semantic image segmentation, a computer vision technique on the rise in fields such as medicine, automatic driving or satellite mapping.

-What is the difference between image segmentation and object detection?
+Difference between image segmentation and object detection

 At first glance, the two techniques may look very similar, but they are actually quite different.